top of page

 Ye shall make you no idols nor graven image,

 • Not only shall we not make graven images (sculptures/carved images) or likenesses (images) of creatures, but we also shall not make idols (deities) as well.
-So even if we aren’t making a graven image or likeness of a creature or deity, it's still unlawful to make it.
+So even if we aren’t making a graven image or likeness of a creature as our deity, it's still unlawful to make it and its unlawful to make any deity for ourselves even if its not the image of a creature.
 What else shall we not do?

 neither rear you up a standing image, neither shall ye set up any image of stone in your land, to bow down unto it: for I am Ahayah your Alahayim.

 • We cannot set up standing images (pillars/stumps) or images of stone to bow down unto.
-An image of Stone that we shall not bow down unto is self explanatory, don’t make an image of stone, nor bow down to one that someone else has made.
-Also, examples of a standing image that one bows down to is a Christmas tree:
+An example of a standing image that one bows down to is a Christmas tree:

 • Other unlawful images to make are: